|

 English name derived from the tree name, meaning simply "cedar."

-Welsh name derived from the elements cain "lovely" and (g)wen
+Welsh name composed of the elements cain "lovely" and (g)wen

-It is the name of a yellow wildflower whose name derives from chelidon,
+English name derived from the name of a yellow wildflower, from Greek chelidon,

 meaning "a swallow bird."